 NatiOn – National research school in clinical and translational cancer research

-Karolinska Institutet and Uppsala University are offering a three-year national research school (NatiOn) in clinical and translational cancer research commencing in April 2022.
-The aim of the programme is to offer a tailored package of courses as a knowledge-base for future clinical researchers in the cancer field.
-The programme concentrates primarily on molecular oncology and research methods for (prospective) clinically active individuals in the cancer field.
+Karolinska Institutet and Uppsala University offer from spring 2024 a national research school (NatiOn) with a focus on clinical and translational cancer research.
+The aim is to offer a tailored package of courses that form a knowledge base for future clinical researchers in the field of cancer.
+The programme spans 5 semesters and primarily overs molecular oncology and research methods for clinically active individuals in the field of cancer.

 Call for applications

-Up to twenty doctoral students will be admitted.
+Up to twenty doctoral students places are announced.

-Notice of admission will be given in August 2021.
+Notification of admission will be given in August 2023.

-The programme is for doctoral students.
-Applicants should have a clinical or translational project in cancer research and clinical affiliation is meritorius through a permanent position or other longer-term undertaking.
+The research school is for doctoral students with a clinical or translational project in cancer research.
+A clinical affiliation in the form of a permanent employment or some other longer commitment is meritorious.